Our Organisational Structure

 Appointed in February 2007, Scott provides corporate governance, tax, accounting and general business advice to the Board.

-Guy Taylor is Executive Director Marketing at Tourism Tasmania.
+Guy Taylor is the former Executive Director Marketing at Tourism Tasmania.
 He has over 25 years’ experience in culture strategy, branding and organisational design.
 Before founding the US offices for Blundstone he was the co-creator of the "Who is James Boag?" campaign.
 He’s been a strategy consultant in North America, the EU and the Middle East, has written for the Age and the West Australian and been a writer in residence at Yaddo colony in New York and the Cite des Arts in Paris.
 He’s the recipient of a 2013 National AMI award for marketing effectiveness and a keynote presenter on brand and culture strategy to the AICD, the CSIRO and the Australian Chambers Business Congress.
-Guy managed the Wine Tasmania brand evolution project in 2014.
+Guy managed the Wine Tasmania brand evolution project in 2014 and has his own brand strategy consultancy.

 Guy is a University Associate at the Australian Innovation Research Centre (AIRC) at the University of Tasmania.
 He is involved in the Wine Tasmania marketing committee and was appointed to the Board in April 2015.